anmho/simple-memory-game/README.md

 - Combining CSS modules with React would further help break the game up into multiple files, making it easier to refactor and understand.

 2. A couple nice additional features I would add are
+   a) Responsive interface so users can play the game on their phone (more intuitive to play game like this on their phone than on their laptop/desktop)
    a) Option to play for infinite rounds
    - This feature would coincide with the leaderboard
    b) Leaderboard
    - This would let users compete to see who could get the greatest streak.
    c) Colorblind mode
    d) Account system to track player progression on leaderboard.
    e) Unique sounds for each button

 ## Interview Recording URL Link